codingwithsaleem/Multi-Vendor-eCommerce/documentation/intro.md

 npm install ioredis nodemailer dotenv ejs

-## 2: install nodemailer for sending email and ejs for templates and ditenv for envirnmaent varialbe
+## 2: install nodemailer for sending email and ejs for templates and dotenv for envirnmaent varialbe

 npm i nodemailer ejs dotenv